 January 2020 | STEM joint ventures with Community Growth Partners

 The Bay State is a profitable, limited license state that is highly attractive to MSOs.
 As a result of the three dispensary limit, most of the MSOs have already reached their maximum retail presence.
 This regulation results in numerous profitable small businesses with only a few large suitors left.

 If you have an opportunity to invest in a Massachusetts operation, you won't regret it.
-Single store sales are reaching as high as $100MM per year despite the state not deeming cannabis an essential business during the initial COVID lockdown.
+Strong business opportunities remain in cultivation and in select retail locations, including the underserved Boston area.
+Single store sales reach as high as $100MM per year.

 If you are an SSO, bide your time, reap the annual earnings rewards, and wait until something changes on the regulatory front to allow for a monetization event.